 The Thermoplastics are Polymer Compounds, which are normally available in crystal form.
 On the application of heat and pressure, these crystals attain the requisite level of flowability to be able to attain the desired shape by a molding process.
 On re-heating, the plastic material can once again undergo the transformation from solid to a flowable state which allows their reprocessing into the desired shape.

 Some of the commonly used Thermoplastic materials are as follows:

 - Polyvinyl Chloride or PVC

 By and large, thermoplastics are structurally weak materials and have limited temperature endurance.

 Thermosetting Plastics are Polymer compounds (resins), which are normally available in liquid form at ambient temperature.
 With the addition of a Catalyst and an Accelerator, these Resins undergo a chemical transformation into a rigid product that sets into the required shape by the curing process.

 Some of the commonly used Thermosetting Plastics are as follows:

 - Polyesters – Bisphenol, Isophthalic, Halogenated

 - Vinyl esters

-Even though the Thermosetting Plastics are relatively superior to Thermoplastics in terms of structural strength and temperature endurance, still in its virgin form they find limited use in industrial applications.
+Even though Thermosetting Plastics are relatively superior to Thermoplastics in terms of structural strength and temperature endurance, still in their virgin form they find limited use in industrial applications.